cepalle/red-tetris/README.md

 ### Production Mode

-It’s not a production recipe to run your Tetris over billions of players, but just 2 commandes to run it without live reload.
+It’s not a production recipe to run your Tetris over billions of players, but just 2 commands to run it without live reload.

 ```
 $ npm run srv-dist